 - (B) Image cytometry of a stained whole blood sample shows the total count (green) and the dead count (blue).

-- (C) The accompanying NucleoView™ software allows the user to verify that all cells have been counted correctly.
+- (C) Example from the NucleoView™ software, used with the NucleoCounter® NC-200™, which allows the user to verify that all cells have been counted correctly.

 Monitoring the whole process from leukapheresis to the formulated product using NucleoCounter® instruments.One of the most promising approaches in cellular therapies is immunotherapies using engineered T cells expressing chimeric antigen receptors (CAR).
 During all steps of clinical CAR-T cell manufacturing, the viability and cell count has to be determined precisely.
 The NucleoCounter® instruments offer easy and robust determination of the viability and cell count even between different users.Read More